 Pioneering research work is being undertaken by Professor Kevin Talbot who leads the MND Care and Research Centre based at the John Radcliffe Hospital, Oxford.
 Professor of Motor Neurone Biology and a consultant neurologist, his research interest is in understanding the molecular basis of motor neurones and other neurodegenerative disorders.
 The Foundation helped fund the “Stem cell models of Motor Neurone Disease” research project.

 The Foundation has funded neuroscience research at the Maurice Wohl Clinical Neuroscience Institute, part of King’s College, London.
 The Institute brings together 170 clinicians and scientists from many disciplines including: neuroimaging, neurology, psychiatry, genetics, cellular biology and drug discovery to advance understanding of disease and develop new therapies for psychiatric and neurological conditions including MND, Parkinson’s disease, dementia, depression, schizophrenia, epilepsy and stroke.

 Built in the grounds of NHS cancer hospitals, there are 15 Maggie’s Centres across the UK.
 Each has professional staff on hand to offer free practical, emotional and social support to people with cancer and their family and friends.
 Maggie Keswick Jencks lived with advanced cancer for two years.
 During that time she created a blueprint for a new type of care; uplighting and sympathetic both internally and externally, the design of each centre being of the highest architectural quality.
-Maggie’s Centres are built around the belief that people should not “lose the joy of living in the fear of dying”.

 Médecins Sans Frontières